 Purpose

-The purpose of this document is to provide guidance on the principles of leading lines and the calculation used in their design.
+The purpose of this document is to provide guidance on the principles of leading lines and the calculation used in their design..

 Additional guidance on marking fairways with AtoNs, including leading lines is provided in IALA Guideline G1078 The Use of AtoN in the Design of Fairways [9].